taylorbf/DMP15/week1/README.md

 ### By Friday @ 11:59 PM

+##### Final Project Proposal

-1) Propose an idea for your final project, which will be due on the last day of the online portion of the class.
+Propose an idea for your final project, which will be due on the last day of the online portion of the class.
 This project may involve:

 - Explore *video processing* by hacking/modifying one of the video templates in the Class 8 folder.
 - Further exploration of your Class.